-The field mapper is used to map data between the integrations you work on during the node configuration.
-It is used in all update nodes, including Airtable Update, Webflow CMS update, Knack update, Infinity update.
+The field mapper maps data between the integrations you work on during the node configuration.
+It is used in all update nodes, including Airtable Update, Webflow CMS update, Knack update, and Infinity update.

 In this documentation, we'll explain how to configure a field mapper.